-Have you found a video that you would like to have your students watch in Moodle?
+Have you found a video that you would like to have your students watch in Canvas?
 See the Library’s Embed or Stream Video page for information on streaming and embedding from the CSUN video databases.

 What are PPR?